 Imagine: After so many months, you’re finally done with recruitment.
 You have a complete team of software developers who can begin working on your project.
 But since they’re new, you have to keep a close eye on your developers and guide them toward your vision.
 Then, you invest money in training.
-Your software development team also invests in training sessions.
-But they portion out their time and energy into gaining knowledge and skills instead of working on the project ASAP.
+Your software development team also invests in training sessions — with their time.
+They will spend hours gaining knowledge and skills instead of working on the software ASAP.

 Taking a step back, you can see how money and resources are redirected from the main activities of your business to merely preparing for them.